Do you want to find success with email marketing?

 I’d rather have a list of 100 of the right folks than 1,000 of the general public.

 Consider creating a short resource guide that’s relevant to your genre of photography.
 Your incentive should be something that’s helpful to a potential client.
-A few ideas for a few different types of photographers might be:
+A few ideas for various genres of photography might be:

 - For the wedding photographer: a tip sheet for how to manage guests with cell phone cameras